stonecauldron/tile-mapper/report/paper.md

 - They reduce the number of art assets that need to be created for the game since the same tile can be reused in multiple places.
 - Levels created with tile-maps can be easily represented in a digital format;
-  we can simply represent them as a matrix where each entry identifies a tile uniquely.
+  we can represent them as a matrix where each entry contains a tile identifier.
 - They allow the level designer to create new levels without having to worry about creating new art assets.
-In some cases this can be extended into fully-fledged level editors where the players themselves can create new levels^[A striking example is the game *Super Mario Maker* which is built entirely around the concept of players creating *Mario Bros.* levels.]
+In some cases this can be extended into fully-fledged level editors where the players themselves can create new levels^[A striking example is the game *Super Mario Maker* which is built entirely around the concept of players creating *Mario Bros.* levels.].
 - They permit the separation of gameplay and visual appearance.
-Tiles can for example represent non-traversable space independently from their visual appearance.
+Tiles can for example represent non-traversable and empty space independently from their look in-game.

 Traditionally tile-maps are built manually: the level designer chooses one tile for each cell of the grid.
 Given that the grids can be very large, we can easily